Jump start (vehicle): Military vehicles

-Generally referred to as "slave starting" in military parlance, the jump starting procedure has been simplified for military vehicles.
+Generally referred to as "slave starting" in military parlance, the jump-starting procedure has been simplified for military vehicles.
 Tactical vehicles used by NATO militaries possess 24-volt electrical systems and, in accordance with STANAG 4074, have standard slave receptacles for easy connection.
 A slave cable is plugged into the receptacle on each vehicle, and the dead vehicle is started with the live vehicle's engine running.

 Hazards

 Overcharging of a lead-acid battery may produce flammable hydrogen gas by electrolysis of water inside the battery.
 Motorists can be severely injured by a battery explosion.
 In the United States in 1994, a research note by the National Highway Traffic Safety Association estimated that about 442 persons were injured by exploding batteries while attempting a jump-start.

-The effects of accidentally reversing the cables will depend on the charge state of the depleted vehicle and the current carrying capacity of the cables.
+The effects of accidentally reversing the cables will depend on the charge state of the depleted vehicle and the current-carrying capacity of the cables.
 A partially depleted battery will result in more current through the reversed cables than if the battery were simply dead.
 Jumper cables typically do not have overload protection, so when reversed they may melt their insulation or short-circuit the supplying battery.
 Attempting to reverse-charge a dead battery can damage it.
 Reversed voltage applied to the vehicle electronics may also damage them.

+Explosion can be prevented by removing the discharged, dead or damaged battery and directly connecting to the battery cable terminals when jump starting, as the explosion is caused by battery or battery-related issue.

 Voltage problem

 Heavy vehicles such as large trucks, excavation equipment, or vehicles with diesel engines may use 24-volt electrical systems.
-Trucks usually have a 24 V supply using two 12 V automotive batteries in series: it is therefore possible to jump-start a vehicle with a 12 V electrical system using only one of the two batteries.
+Trucks usually have a 24-volt supply using two 12-volt automotive batteries in series: it is therefore possible to jump-start a vehicle with a 12-volt electrical system using only one of the two batteries.

 Vintage cars may have 6-volt electrical systems, or may connect the positive terminal of the battery to the chassis.
 The methods intended for boosting 12-volt, negative-ground vehicles cannot be used in such cases.

-Hybrid vehicles may have a very small 12 volt battery system unsuitable for sourcing the large amount of current required to boost a conventional vehicle.
+Hybrid vehicles may have a very small 12-volt battery system unsuitable for sourcing the large amount of current required to boost a conventional vehicle.
 However, as the 12-volt system of a hybrid vehicle is only required to start up the control system of the vehicle, a very small portable battery may successfully boost a hybrid that has accidentally discharged its 12-volt system; the main propulsion battery is unlikely to also have been discharged.